The Rice Purity Test: how does your score actually compare?

 The Rice Purity Test is a 100-question self-assessment checklist that originated at Rice University in Houston, Texas as an orientation-week bonding activity for new students.
 Each question describes a life experience and the test-taker checks every box that applies.
 The score is 100 minus the number of boxes checked: a score of 100 means no experiences checked, and a score of 0 means all 100 were checked.
 The test went viral on the internet and has been taken hundreds of millions of times, with a major resurgence on TikTok in 2022 that brought it to an entirely new, younger audience.
 The questions span romantic experiences, sexual experiences, substance use, rule-breaking, and emotional milestones.

 The most cited average is 61.46 out of 100, from a Rice Thresher survey of 124,952 Rice University students.
 However, this sample is exclusively Rice University students, representing a specific demographic.
 Post-TikTok community data from Reddit and social media suggests the average for the current 18-22 demographic is 55-65.
 The "average" depends heavily on who is taking the test: a group of 18-year-olds will have a higher average score (fewer experiences) than a group of 30-year-olds (more years of opportunity).
 FTN's age-stratified percentile system addresses this directly.
+For population data on sexual behaviour from peer-reviewed research rather than self-selected samples, see the sex statistics page.

 Neither.
 A lower score means more life experiences were checked, and a higher score means fewer.
 The test is descriptive, not evaluative.
 The word "purity" is used in a statistical sense (how much of the list remains unchecked), not a moral one.
 A score of 20 does not mean someone is "impure," and a score of 90 does not mean someone is naive.
 Scores reflect a combination of age, opportunity, personality, culture, and circumstance.
 Younger people naturally score higher because they have had fewer years of opportunity.